Aviah/one-click-django-polls-tutorial/tutorial_part4.md

 Go to the admin, on the server, at `www.yourdomain.com/admin`.
 Login, and add some questions, similarly to how you entered questions localy.

-*Note: use the server django superuser's username & passowrd that you provided when installing one-click-django-server.*
+*Note: use the django superuser's username & passowrd that you provided when installing one-click-django-server.*

 After adding a question or two, go to `www.yourdomain.com/polls`.
 And here are your questions.

 Great work!

-You deployed a migration, and handled some issues of server troubleshooting.
+You deployed a migration, and handled some issues with server troubleshooting.

 Now that everything works, there must be a way to make these pages look a bit better? a bit more useful?
 Continue to [Part 5: Templates](tutorial_part5.md)